Mitsubishi Electric Europe - Case Study

 Mitsubishi Electric boosts visibility and control with Board’s unified reporting platform

 Having used the same SAP-based ERP system since 1998, Mitsubishi Electric desperately needed an upgrade.
-Despite the addition of a user-friendly front end that allowed users to upload data, manage stock, produce quotations, and process orders, the system still fell short in some areas, resulting in many inefficient manual processes which frustrated users.
+Despite the addition of a user-friendly front end that allowed users to upload data, manage stock, produce quotations, and process orders, the system still fell short in some areas, resulting in inefficient manual processes that frustrated users.

-To ease the burden on the IT department’s month-end productivity, the new system would also need to flex to new requirements and data while empowering users around the business to create their own reports, ABAP queries, and analyses.
+To ease the burden on the IT department’s month-end productivity, the new system would also need to adjust to new requirements and data while empowering users around the business to create their own reports, ABAP queries, and analyses.

 "Board was able to show us a PoC using our own data within a matter of days," says John Quickenden, Manager - Business Support Group at Mitsubishi Electric.

 The Board platform unifies business intelligence, planning, and predictive analytics in a single integrated environment, delivering the full range of services Mitsubishi Electric needed across its order management, accounting, and reporting processes and speeding up the delivery of information to the business from days to minutes, or even seconds.

 "Choosing the integrated Board solution meant there was no need to purchase additional modules because Board delivers what we need in a single environment.
 This means we have a future-proof platform to manage our BI and CPM needs," says John.